-Citation: Section 24-A, Section 210-b(47), Section 606(u)
+Citation: Section 24-A, Section 210-B(47), Section 606(u) Credit Type: Refundable

-Effective Date of Credit: Effective for tax years beginning on or after administered by Empire State Development (ESD).
+Effective Date of Credit: Effective for tax years beginning on or after January 1, 2015 and before January 1, 2026

+Description: Eligible production companies taxable under Articles 9-A and 22 can claim a refundable credit equal to 25 percent of certain costs.
+The total amount of credit is capped at \$8 million per year and the credit is administered by Empire State Development (ESD).
 To be eligible, a company must produce a live, dramatic stage presentation in a qualified production facility on a tour that consists of eight or more shows in three or more localities.
 A qualified production facility is a 1,000 or more seat theater located outside of New York City for which ticket receipts constitute 75 percent or more of the total receipts.
 The credit is based on costs for tangible property used and services performed in the course of production, with personal compensation expenses capped at \$200,000 per week.
-The credit is also allowed for transportation expenditures, which includes costs for packaging, crating, and transporting production equipment, sets, costumes, and cast and crew.
+The credit is also allowed for transportation equipment, sets, costumes, and cast and crew.